lzh-mb-mod/EnhancedBattleTest/README.md

   - Press `P` key to pause game.

-  - Press and hold `TAB` key for a while to exit the battle scene.
+  - Press `TAB` key to open score board to exit the battle scene.

   - Press `I` key to get player or camera position.